-Amend Table 1: Schedule of Uses to add columns for Oak Grove Village Center (OGVC), Oak Grove Business Park (OGBP), and Oak Grove Neighborhood (OGN) and permitted uses by right and special permit, and prohibited uses in each district, as set forth in the Amended Table of Uses attached hereto.
+Amend TABLE 1: Schedule of Uses in Section 5.4 SCHEDULE OF USES to add columns for Oak Grove Village Center (OGVC), Oak Grove Business Park (OGBP), and Oak Grove Neighborhood (OGN) and to denote permitted uses by right and special permit, and prohibited uses in each district, as set forth in the document entitled "Amended Table of Uses" dated July 3, 2019, which is on file in the Town Clerk's office.

-Insert the following under Section 5.4, Table 1 Legend:
+Insert the following under Section 5.4, SCHEDULE OF USES, and Table 1 Legend:

-"See Section 9.0 for additional use regulations applicable to the Oak Grove Zoning Districts."
+"See SECTION 9 for additional use regulations applicable to the Oak Grove Park Zoning Districts."